idies/SDSS-WordPress-Website-DR15/wp-content/plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 2.1.9 =
+* Added 'rewrite' and 'rewrite slug' advanced options for custom taxonomy creator
+* Added a plugin notification class
+* Put back the yellow background on rows when editing an entry

+= 2.1.8 =
+* Improved speed by at least 100% in most cases for the interface
+* Small visual and functionality interface tweaks

+= 2.1.7 =
+* Important security fix.
+Please update!

+= 2.1.6 =
+* Fixed a notice regarding the Custom Fields Creator introduced in the last version

+= 2.1.5 =
+* Added a filter so we can add a metabox to multiple meta boxes: wck_filter_add_meta_box_screens
+* Fixed issue with PageBuilder from SiteOrigin plugin and CodeMirror

 = 2.1.4 =
 * Improved speed on sites with a lot of Custom Fields Metaboxes defined
 * Fixed some php notices